 Police can always search a vehicle if they have a legal warrant to do so.

 They can even search a car without a warrant in certain situations.
 Circumstances allowing a warrantless search are when:

-- the driver, or someone with control over the vehicle, consents to a search,
+- you (the driver), or someone with control over the vehicle, consent to a search,

 - the police have “probable cause” that the car holds evidence of criminal activity,

-- they arrest a person from the vehicle (search incident to arrest),
+- they arrest you from the vehicle (search incident to arrest),

-- the police temporarily detain a person in the car, and
+- the police temporarily detain you in the car, and

 - they lawfully impound the vehicle and conduct an “inventory search.”